47degrees/sbt-microsites/docs/src/main/tut/docs/build-the-microsite.md

 sbt> publishMicrosite
 ```

 And that's all.
 Behind the scenes, `makeMicrosite` and `pushSite` are invoked.

-The second task is possible thanks to [`sbt-ghpages` plugin](https://github.com/sbt/sbt-ghpages).
+By default, the second task uses the [`sbt-ghpages` plugin](https://github.com/sbt/sbt-ghpages).

 If you don't have any domain names pointing to your site, you can see your microsite at: